 Abrupt cessation or gradual withdrawal of HRT?

-When stopping HRT, it is generally recommended that the dose of HRT should be gradually reduced over three to six months to minimise the chance of oestrogen deficiency symptoms returning.
+When stopping HRT, it is generally recommended that the dose of HRT should be reduced gradually over three to six months, to minimise the chance of oestrogen deficiency symptoms returning.

 On initial cessation of therapy, symptoms may return fairly soon but then resolve.
 Ideally, staying off treatment for two to three months should be considered before deciding whether or not to recommence.